-Since there is no guarantee that the message delivery order is the same as the sending order when multiple processes are involved, the only robust mechanism for synchronization is exchanging messages following a suitable protocol
+Message passing in Erlang is asynchronous: there is no guarantee that the message delivery order is the same as the sending order.

+The only robust mechanism for synchronization is exchanging messages.

 For example, the counter sends notifications of every update to a monitoring process: